Birkenhead North railway station: Facilities

 The station has a booking office, and on-street parking, which has been upgraded and replaced with a Park and Ride facility, linked directly to the platform.
 The station is staffed, at all times during opening hours, and has platform CCTV.
 Each platform has open-air seating and live departure and arrival screens, for passenger information.
 There is a payphone available.
 The station provides a Park and Ride service.
 There are 630 car parking spaces which are free to use for travellers, with lighting columns and CCTV to meet Merseytravel's Travelsafe requirements.
 There is secure cycle storage for 12 cycles.
 In 2016 charging posts were added to the car park for the recharging of electric vehicles.
 As of 4 June 2014, there is step-free access to the platforms for passengers with wheelchairs or prams.

 Services

-Trains operate every 15 minutes (Monday to Saturday daytime) to New Brighton and West Kirby and every 5–10 minutes via Hamilton Square to Liverpool.
+Trains operate every 15 minutes (Monday to Saturday daytime) to New Brighton and West Kirby and every 5–10 minutes via Birkenhead Hamilton Square to Liverpool.
 At other times, trains run every 30 minutes to New Brighton and West Kirby, and every 15 minutes to Liverpool.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.